-Peninsula College offers men's and women's varsity basketball and men's and women's varsity soccer.
-The Peninsula College Pirates play in the Northwest Athletic Conference (NWAC).
-In 2019-2020, the college athletic program is expanding to a fifth team with the addition of Pirate Esports.
-Prospective players are encouraged to contact the respective coach or the Athletic Director at (360) 417-6533.
+Peninsula College offers men's and women's varsity basketball and men's and women's varsity soccer, and coed varsity esports.
+The Peninsula College Pirates play in the Northwest Athletic Conference (NWAC) for basketball and soccer and in the National Junior College Athletics Association (NJCAA) in esports.
+Prospective players are encouraged to contact the respective coach.
+See the directory at gopcpirates.com.